oren/cayley-docs/how-to-guides/04-insert-using-json/README.md

 # How-to guide

-## How to insert opening hours of a clinic
+## How to insert clinic using a JSON file
 Run the following:
 ```
 go get